earthlab/eddi/cran-comments.md

 * This is a new release.

 Possibly mis-spelled words in DESCRIPTION:
-  EDDI (9:59)
+  EDDI (11:18, 13:60, 15:7)
-  Evaporative (2:25)
+  Evaporative (2:12, 10:57)
+  eddi (9:18)

-EDDI is nto a misspelling, it's an acronym for Evaporative Demand Drought Index.
+- EDDI is an acronym for Evaporative Demand Drought Index.

-Evaporative is not a misspelling - it is a real word (pertaining to evaporation)
+- Evaporative means "pertaining to evaporation"
+- eddi is the name of the package

 ## Downstream dependencies